 A pavement that requires restoration, is in a state of combined deterioration, where the different cracks coexist with fissures, thus generating a lattice network that weakens the concrete structure.

-The combined state of deterioration (cracks and fissures) can be eliminated by using conventional repairs.
+The combined state of deterioration (concrete cracks and fissures) can be eliminated by using conventional repairs.
 However, the healing effect will be short-term.

 This means that the expenses generated over constant renovations of this type, end up being an inefficient investment.